Cunning folk in Britain: Spellcasting and charms

 The cunning folk often produced written charms for their clients, which would be used in many ways, such as to protect from witchcraft or to help procure love.
 These typically contained a series of words that were believed to have magical powers, and which were commonly drawn either from grimoires or from the Bible.
 These might be produced on paper, which was the cheaper option, or, in certain cases, parchment, which according to certain magical texts should have been made from the skin of a virgin or unborn calf.
 "Most written charms contained a strong religious content", typically invoking various names of God (such as Elohim, Adonai, Tetragrammaton etc) or of His angels to help the particular charm to be effective.
 In some cases they quoted whole sections from the Bible, sometimes in either Latin, Greek or Hebrew rather than the vernacular English.
 Or they used "magic" words, such as "Abracadabra" or the palindrome "sator arepo tenet opera rotas".
 Such charms were then sometimes sewn into a bag, or placed within a bottle, and either carried about by the client or placed somewhere in their home.

-In the 19th century, a ritual known as the toad bone rite became popular, particularly in East Anglia but also in other areas of the country, amongst both cunning folk and members of magical organizations such as the Scottish Society of the Horseman's Word and the East Anglian Society of Horsemen.
+In the 19th century, a ritual known as the toad bone rite became popular, particularly in East Anglia but also in other areas of the country, amongst both cunning folk and members of magical organisations such as the Scottish Society of the Horseman's Word and the East Anglian Society of Horsemen.
 Originally based upon an ancient southern European magical practice documented by Pliny, it had later been purported in the works of Cornelius Agrippa and Reginald Scot, which were read by several literate cunning folk.
 Although there were many variations, the ritual typically involved the killing of a toad or frog, having its flesh stripped from the bones by ants, and then throwing the bone into a stream at night.
 It was believed that this would grant the practitioner, who was known as a Toad Man, the ability to perform certain magical tasks.